Choosing a Cruising Route for your holiday

 The South Oxford Canal Route

-One of the finest rural waterways in Britain, passing through consistently beautiful countryside as it follows its restful route to the Thames.
+One of the finest rural waterways in Britain, passing through consistently beautiful countryside as it follows its restful route to the Thames, this narrow-beam canal was one of the earliest built and in its heyday one of the most important canals in Southern England.
 Climbing the famous Napton Locks the traveller reaches the remote and winding summit, with stunning views over rich Warwickshire farmland.
-At Claydon the Canal starts its descent to Oxford, passing through historic Cropredy and then to Banbury to join the river Cherwell.
+At Claydon the canal starts its descent towards Oxford, passing through the charming historic village of Cropredy and then on to Banbury to join the river Cherwell.
 Adopting not only its route but also some of its flavour the waterway glides gracefully through the Cotswolds to the Thames.

 The Four Locks Route